 Skip to main content

 Clusters need credentials to pull private container images.
-Akua’s registry proxy centralizes this: configure your registry credentials once, and all deployments pull private images without storing credentials on clusters.
+Akua’s registry proxy centralizes this: configure your registry credentials once, and all installs pull private images without storing credentials on clusters.
 All image pulls through the proxy require authentication.
 You must configure credentials for any registry you want to proxy, including public registries like Docker Hub.

 Why use the registry proxy